monacoremo/postgrest-sessions-example/app.sql.md

 * Sessions and authentication based on cookies without JWTs

 This document aims to explain all steps in setting up the application.
 If you are familiar with PostgREST, you can jump directly to the key components of session based authentication:

 * Definition of the [`app.sessions` table](#sessions) and `app.active_sessions`
   view.
 * Auth functions defined in the [`app` schema](#login).
-* The [`authentication` function](#session-based-authentication) that should be set up as the `pre-request` hook in PostgREST.
+* The [`authenticate` function](#authentication-hook) that should be set up as the `pre-request` hook in PostgREST.
 * Auth API endpoints in the [`apí` schema](#login-api-endpoint).